ARM-software/arm-trusted-firmware/docs/user-guide.md

         cd arm-trusted-firmware

-3. Set the compiler path, specify a Non-trusted Firmware image (BL3-3) and
+3. Set the compiler path, specify a Non-trusted Firmware image (BL3-3) and a valid platform and build:
-    build:

         CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf- \
         BL33=<path-to>/<bl33_image>                               \
-        make PLAT=fvp all fip
+        make PLAT=<platform> all fip

-    See the "Summary of build options" for information on available build options.
+    If `PLAT` is not specified, `fvp` is assumed by default.
+See the "Summary of build options" for more information on available build options.

+    The BL3-3 image corresponds to the software that is executed after switching to the non-secure world.
+UEFI can be used as the BL3-3 image.
+Refer to the "Obtaining the normal world software" section below.

+    The TSP (Test Secure Payload), corresponding to the BL3-2 image, is not compiled in by default.
+Refer to the "Building the Test Secure Payload" section below.

     By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.
-UEFI can be used as the BL3-3 image, refer to the "Obtaining the normal world software" section below.
-By default this won't compile the TSP in, refer to the "Building the Test Secure Payload" section below.

     The build process creates products in a `build` directory tree, building the objects and binaries for each boot loader stage in separate